vicentereig/mityc-geoportal/README.md

 # mityc-geoportal

-Provides access to the fuel prices published by the Spanish Government
+Provides access to the fuel prices published by the Spanish Government.

 # Usage